soulcodingmatt/equilibrium/README.md

 However, the downside is that each time you execute your static method, a full Maven build will run, which takes more time than without the selected option and also produces more console output.

-For the development of the current project, IntelliJ IDEA 2025.1.2 (Ultimate Edition) was used.
+**Note**: For the development of the current project, IntelliJ IDEA 2025.1.2 (Ultimate Edition) was used.
 The settings might be located elsewhere in older or newer versions of IntelliJ IDEA.
 Additional configuration details for other IDEs are planned for future releases.

 **4. (Optional) Lombok integration**